 Jury weighs case of man charged with killing family of 4

 SAN BERNARDINO, Calif.
-(AP) — A jury is deliberating in the trial of a Southern California man charged with killing a family of four and burying their bodies in the desert.
+(AP) — Jury deliberations have resumed in the trial of a Southern California man charged with killing a family of four and burying their bodies in the desert.

-Jurors on Thursday got the case brought by San Bernardino County prosecutors against 62-year-old Charles "Chase" Merritt.
+Jurors last Thursday got the case brought by San Bernardino County prosecutors against 62-year-old Charles "Chase" Merritt.
+The jury was off Friday and deliberations started again Monday.

 Merritt's business associate Joseph McStay, McStay's wife Summer and the couple's 3- and 4-year-old sons vanished from their San Diego County home in 2010.
 Three years later, their bodies were found in shallow desert graves more than 100 miles (161 kilometers) away.